vpdb/server/README.md

 ## Credits

-To Muskuste.
+To Mukuste.
 He gave the community such a nice momentum and I thought I could add a little bit to it.

 ## License